 - Register for online account access to regularly monitor your account.
 Report any suspicious activity to PENSCO immediately.

 - Change your account password on a regular basis.
-For general tips on how to create a secure password, check out our blog.

 - Register for electronic statements to avoid lost or stolen paper statements.
 Call us at (800) 962-4238 to request electronic statements if you do not already receive them.